mohibulhasan/Network-SystemAdmin-CA-01/readme.md

 ## 📋 Prerequisites

-Before you get started, make sure you have the following in place:
+Before we get started, make sure we have the following in place:

 1.  **AWS Account:** An active AWS account with programmatic access (Access Key ID and Secret Access Key).
 2.  **AWS IAM User:** An IAM user with sufficient permissions to create/manage EC2 instances, Security Groups, VPC resources, S3 buckets (for Terraform state backend), and DynamoDB tables (for Terraform state locking).
-3.  **Docker Hub Account:** An account on Docker Hub to store your Docker images.
+3.  **Docker Hub Account:** An account on Docker Hub to store my Docker images.
-4.  **GitHub Account:** A GitHub account to host your repository and run GitHub Actions.
+4.  **GitHub Account:** A GitHub account to host my repository and run GitHub Actions.
-5.  **An Existing AWS EC2 Key Pair:** A pre-existing EC2 Key Pair in your AWS account named `my-ec2-keypair` in the `eu-north-1` region.
+5.  **An Existing AWS EC2 Key Pair:** A pre-existing EC2 Key Pair in my AWS account named `my-ec2-keypair` in the `eu-north-1` region.
 The private key corresponding to this public key will need to be provided to GitHub Actions as a secret.
 6.  **Local Tools (for local testing/development - CI/CD handles deployment):**
     - Git
     - Docker Desktop (or Docker Engine & Docker Compose)